aimms/how-to/C_Language/157-WriteFewTables.rst

       }
    }

-Most of the components of this long procedure have been explained above.
-Selected remarks:
+Notes:

 * ``sp_bodyLineInit``, ``sp_bodyInitProc`` we collect the text for the datachange monitor initialization procedure.

 * ``sp_bodyLineWrite``, ``sp_bodyWriteProc`` we collect the text for the write procedure, as illustrated in the previous section.

-The call to write the database tables
+Call to write the database tables
 -------------------------------------

 .. code-block:: aimms